BrentLageson/shibboleth-sp-alpine/README.md

 * _/var/www/html_ : base path for free access html pages
 * _/var/www/html/secure_ : base path for secured part of the site you want to protect.

+# Disclaimer
+I've successfully customized a SAML 2.0 SP provider, customizing both Apache and Shibboleth to fit my requirements, being able to do a SSO and SLO against a Shibboleth IDP.
+I haven't used this image for professional purposes.